Sleep Apnea and Snoring Treatment in Melbourne

 CPAP therapy is the gold standard for treatment of severe sleep apnea but many people have problems getting used to their CPAP device, and for mild to moderate sleep apnea an oral appliance may be a better choice.

 CPAP machines are often cumbersome and this can lead to patients becoming discouraged.
 The mask can cause some people to feel anxious.
-Nearly all patients complain of at least one side effect, and almost half of these complaints are mask related.
+Nearly all patients complain of at least one side effect, and almost half of these complaints are related to the mask.

 The American Academy of Sleep Medicine recommends oral appliances for people with mild to moderate sleep apnea who are not appropriate candidates for CPAP.